richardcrng/fireactive/website/docs/schema/enum.md

 coffeeOrder.isSmart // => false

-/* type: required and no default */ coffeeOrder.type = undefined // (ts 2322) Type 'undefined' is not assignable to type 'enum' coffeeOrder.type = null // (ts 2322) Type 'null' is not assignable to type 'enum'
+/* type: required and no default */ coffeeOrder.type = undefined // (ts 2322) Type 'undefined' is not assignable to type '"Americano" | "Latte" | "Capuccino"'
+coffeeOrder.type = null // (ts 2322) Type 'null' is not assignable to type '"Americano" | "Latte" | "Capuccino"'

-/* isEco: required and has default */ coffeeOrder.isEco = undefined // (ts 2322) Type 'undefined' is not assignable to type 'enum' coffeeOrder.isEco = null // (ts 2322) Type 'null' is not assignable to type 'enum'
+/* isEco: required and has default */ coffeeOrder.isEco = undefined // (ts 2322) Type 'undefined' is not assignable to type '"Americano" | "Latte" | "Capuccino"'
+coffeeOrder.isEco = null // (ts 2322) Type 'null' is not assignable to type '"Americano" | "Latte" | "Capuccino"'

 /* isLED: optional and has no default */ coffeeOrder.isLED = undefined // compiles